55th Rescue Squadron: Reactivation

 The squadron was reorganized at Kindley on 18 June 1961.
 Until January 1966 the unit supported crewed spacecraft recovery operations.
 In January 1966, it was renamed the 55th Aerospace Rescue and Recovery Squadron.
 It moved to McCoy Air Force Base, Florida in February 1970.
 From McCoy, and after June 1971, from Eglin Air Force Base, Florida it provided coverage for Apollo missions through the early 1970s.

 Special operations

 In 1988 the rescue role changed to special operations missions.
 During Operation Just Cause the 55th SOS performed combat search and rescue in Panama between 20 December 1989 and 14 January 1990.
-This was repeated during the 1991 Gulf War between January and March 1991, and again in the Persian Gulf region and the Kosovo, in 1998-1999.
+This was repeated during the 1991 Gulf War between January and March 1991, and again in the Persian Gulf region and the Kosovo, in 1998–1999.
 On 25 February 1993, the 55th moved to Hurlburt Field, Florida, where the squadron was inactivated on 11 November 1999.

 Return to rescue mission

 On 22 January 2003, the squadron was reactivated at Davis-Monthan Air Force Base, Arizona (USA).
 Since 2003, the squadron provided rapidly deployable combat search and rescue forces worldwide; and deployed aircraft and crews in response to national disasters, domestic search and rescue, and medical evacuation missions, like during Hurricane Katrina.

+The unit has changed to the Sikorsky HH-60W Jolly Green II.